Long Island/NYC Fishing

 Nassau County

 Most ponds in Nassau County are small park ponds where fishing is only allowed from the shore.
 However, good action can be found for bass, trout and panfish in many of these ponds.
-Bass fishing in Nassau County is catch and release only.
-As a result, large bass are not uncommon.
+Bass fishing in Nassau County is catch and release only and large bass are not uncommon.

 - Camaans Pond, Merrick